Overview of Bohmian Mechanics: Introduction

-\textbf{Chapter 5}, whose title is \textbf{Adaptive quantum Monte Carlo approach states for high-dimensional systems}, is written by Eric R. Bittner, Donald J. Kouri, Sean Derrickson, from University of Houston; and Jeremy B. Maddox, from the Western Kentucky University, in USA.
+\textbf{Chapter five}, whose title is \textbf{Adaptive quantum Monte Carlo approach states for high-dimensional systems}, is written by Eric R. Bittner, Donald J. Kouri, Sean Derrickson, from the University of Houston; and Jeremy B. Maddox, from the Western Kentucky University, in USA.
 They provide one particular example on the success of Bohmian mechanics in the chemistry community.
-In this chapter, the authors explain their \textbf{Bohmian \emph{computing}} development to calculate the \emph{ab initio} quantum mechanical structure, energetics and thermodynamics of multi-atoms systems.
+In this chapter, the authors explain their \textbf{Bohmian \emph{computing}} development for knowing the \emph{ab initio} quantum mechanical structure, energetics and thermodynamics of multi-atoms systems.
 They use a variational approach that finds the quantum ground sate (or even excited states at finite temperature) using a statistical modeling approach for determining the best estimate of a quantum potential for a multi-dimensional system.

-\textbf{Chapter 6} is entitled \textbf{Nanoelectronics: Quantum electron transport}.
-It is written by Alfonso Alarc\'on, Guillem Albareda, Fabio Lorenzo Traversa and Xavier Oriols from the Universitat Aut\`{o}noma de Barcelona, Spain.
-The authors explain the ability of their own many-particle \textbf{Bohmian \emph{computing}} algorithm to understand and model the behavior of nanoscale electron devices.
+\textbf{Chapter six} is entitled \textbf{Nanoelectronics: Quantum electron transport}.
+It is written by Enrique Colom\'es, Devashish Pandey, Alfonso Alarc\'on and Xavier Oriols from the Universitat Aut\`{o}noma de Barcelona, Spain; Zhen Zhan from the Wuhan University, in China; Guillem Albareda from Max Planck Institute for the Structure and Dynamics of Matter in Germany and Fabio Lorenzo Traversa from University of California, in USA.
+The authors explain the ability of their own many-particle \textbf{Bohmian \emph{computing}} algorithm to understand and model nanoscale electron devices.
 In particular, it is shown that the adaptation of Bohmian mechanics to electron transport in open systems (with interchange of particles and energies) leads to a quantum Monte Carlo algorithm, where randomness appears because of the uncertainties in the number of electrons, their energies and the initial positions of (Bohmian) trajectories.
-A general, versatile and time-dependent 3D electron transport simulator for nanoelectronic devices, named BITLLES (Bohmian Interacting Transport for nonequiLibrium eLEctronic Structures), is presented showing its ability for a full prediction (DC, AC, fluctuations) of the electrical characteristics of any nanoelectronic device.
+A general, versatile and time-dependent 3D electron transport simulator for nanoelectronic devices, named BITLLES (Bohmian Interacting Transport in Electronic Structures), is presented showing its ability for a full prediction (DC, AC, fluctuations) of the electrical characteristics of any nanoelectronic device.
+The BITLLES simulator is also applied to graphene structures (by solving the Dirac equation) as reflected in the cover of this book.